How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains: Technical proofs

-Indeed on the one hand at stage \eqref{death1} we set the death times of all lines to the maximum possible, that is the rightmost point of the domain.
-So that $x_d^P(l) \geq x_d^T(l)$.
+Indeed on the one hand at stage \ref{death1} of Algorithm \ref{main}, we set the death times of all lines to the maximum possible, that is the rightmost point of the domain.
+So that $x_d^P(l) \geq x_d^T(l)$, deaths are late~\eqref{late_death}.

 On the other hand, we know the birth times of the lines $l$ not in $U_0$.
-For those $x_b^P(l) = x_b^T(l)$.
-For the lines $l \in U_0$, whose parent we do not know, we set their birth time to more than maximum possible at stage \eqref{birth1}.
-So that $x_b^P(l) > x_b^T(l)$.
-Since $U$ is initialised as $U_0$, condition \eqref{late_unknown} is fulfilled.
+For those, $x_b^P(l) = x_b^T(l) < x_d^T(l)$.
+For the lines $l \in U_0$, whose parent we do not know, we set their birth time to that of their first child at stage \ref{birth1}.
+Child births are on the relative interior of a segment~\eqref{born_on_segment}.
+So that $x_d^T(l) > x_b^P(l) > x_b^T(l)$.
+So that births are late~\eqref{late_birth}, but before true death~\eqref{superposition}.
+Moreover, since $U$ is initialised as $U_0$, condition~\eqref{late_unknown} is fulfilled.

+Suppose we prove that up to a point in the algorithm, birth and death times are decreasing~\eqref{decrease}.
+Then birth will still occur before true death~\eqref{superposition}.
+We thus do not check those facts separately.

+A first remark is that times of birth and death are changed only at stages \ref{birth2}, \ref{birth3}, \ref{death2}, \ref{death3} and \ref{death4} during initialisation.
+In all cases, there is a conditional stage just before requiring that the former value be greater, that is $x_{\bullet}(l) > \crossroad$.
+So that times of death and birth decrease throughout initialisation.
+The same is true within Algorithm~\ref{parent}, with changes at stages \ref{Parent_birth1} and \ref{Parent_birth2}.
+Thus, we only have to check property \eqref{decrease} in Algorithm~\ref{cuts}.

-The ``three conditions'' still hold at the end of the whole initialisation.
-We shall even prove that the prototessellation at the end of initialisation is exactly the pretessellation described as $P(U_0)$ in equations \eqref{birth_nU0}, \eqref{birthU0} and \eqref{deathU0}.
+We shall now prove that the prototessellation at the end of initialisation satisfies the conditions in Property~\ref{facts}.
+It is now enough to prove that it is exactly the pretessellation described as $P(U_0)$ in equations \eqref{birth_nU0}, \eqref{birthU0} and~\eqref{deathU0} .